uelichueli/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation.md

 This manual describes how to define the visual presentation of a verifiable credential (VC) displayed in the swiyu app, the digital wallet of the Swiss Confederation.

 Its goal is to enable issuers in creating clean, professional looking credentials that effectively represent their organisation or service.
 This guide provides all necessary information to prepare from the start the appropriate graphic assets and deterimine the suitable settings.

+The instruction is based on the OID metadata, which are defined in the [swiss profile](https://swiyu-admin-ch.github.io/swiss-profile/)

 ## Purpose and Overview

 In the swiyu wallet app, verifiable credentials (VC) are visually represented as cards to allow users to easily recognise and utilise them.
 At the moment [^1] an issuer can define the following:

-[^1]: the OCA layer allowing more options will be deployed at a later date
+[^1]: the OCA layer allowing more options will be deployed at a later date in 2025

 - the background color
-- the logo / icon
+- the logo / icon of the credential
 - the name
-- the displayed complementary info
+- the displayed complementary info (dsecription)

 All these visible or readible features are set and configured by the issuer in the metadata of its credential when creating a VC schema.